 Determining a Product’s Danger

-There are several areas of defects that can take place in product liability.
+Several areas of defects can take place in product liability.
 If pursuing strict liability, the injured party must demonstrate that a product defect was unreasonably dangerous for its intended use.
 A product can be unreasonably dangerous in the following general three areas.

 Call or email Wegner & Associates today to discuss your case with no obligation.